daniloBlera/things-that-work-maybe/python/sentiment-analysis-with-nn/readme.md

 pip install more-itertools nltk scikit-learn tqdm trax
 ```

-then, run the script with
+then, run the script with (be warned that it takes a few
+seconds for the required modules to load, before you start
+thinking that the script is frozen):

 ```zsh
 python classify.py